roedoejet/FastSpeech2_ACL2022_reproducibility/README.md

 - [rishikksh20's FastSpeech 2 implementation](https://github.com/rishikksh20/FastSpeech2)

 # Citation

+Please cite [the paper](https://arxiv.org/abs/2006.04558).
+The citations for this implementation are as follows:

+Original Implementation:
 ```
 @INPROCEEDINGS{chien2021investigating,
   author={Chien, Chung-Ming and Lin, Jheng-Hao and Huang, Chien-yu and Hsu, Po-chun and Lee, Hung-yi},